xo/xo/README.md

 ### PostgreSQL Auto PK Logic
 * Checks for a sequence that is owned by the table in question.
+* Checks that the primary key is a UUID with a default function.

+If either of the above conditions are satisfied then the PK is determined to be automatically provided by the DB.

 ### MySQL Auto PK Logic
 * Checks for an autoincrement row in the information_schema for the table in